andrewcooke/choochoo/docs/fit-cookbook.md

      Welcome to Choochoo.

-     You must configure the database before use (no uri).
+     You must configure the database before use (no schema).

      Please use the ch2 database command.